Study Abroad Policies

 Courses taken at overseas programs are entered onto the official Hopkins transcript along with the name of the host school and location of the study abroad program.

-Grades from most Hopkins Departmental Programs (Hopkins Departmentally Sponsored Semester and Year Programs, Hopkins Summer Abroad and Hopkins Intersession Abroad) are posted on transcripts and are calculated into students’ term and cumulative GPA.
+Grades from most Hopkins Departmental Programs (Hopkins Departmentally Sponsored Semester and Year Programs, Hopkins Summer Abroad and Hopkins Intersession Abroad) are posted on the JHU transcript, and are calculated into students’ term and cumulative GPAs.
 These courses will appear on the Hopkins transcript as AS/EN/HA courses with Hopkins course numbers (e.g. HA.100.320 – History of China).

 All students on Hopkins Approved Programs (Vetted Programs and Direct Enrollment) must take courses abroad for a grade.
 Students will not receive credit for pass/fail courses taken abroad.
-Students must receive the equivalent of a C or higher in order to receive Hopkins credit.
-Grades from Hopkins Approved Programs do not appear on the Hopkins transcript and will not be calculated into the GPA.
+Students must receive the equivalent of a C or higher in order to receive Hopkins transfer credit.
+Grades from Hopkins Approved Programs do not appear on the Hopkins transcript, and will not be calculated into JHU GPAs.
 These courses will appear on students’ transcripts as TR courses (e.g. TR.100.300 – History of China).
 Students’ transcripts reflect how credits earned abroad have been awarded toward their Hopkins degree.

 Johns Hopkins University vets and approves study abroad programs based on academic quality, cultural immersion, and health/safety practices.
 Housing is an integral aspect of the abroad experience in that it promotes language and communication skills and provides opportunities for personal growth.
 In addition, housing organized by program sponsors provides an additional layer of safety and security.

-For these reasons, Johns Hopkins University requires the use of program-established housing in home stays, residences, dormitories, or program-provided apartments by all Hopkins students on approved study abroad programs.
-Furthermore, Johns Hopkins University strongly encourages students to participate in a home stay experience if that option is available.
+For these reasons, JHU requires the use of program-established housing in home stays, residences, dormitories, or program-provided apartments by all Hopkins students on approved study abroad programs.
+Furthermore, JHU strongly encourages students to participate in a home stay experience if that option is available.
 Students who want to make independent housing arrangements should set up an appointment to meet with the Director of Study Abroad to discuss options and petition for approval.

 Study Abroad at Locations Under Department of State/WHO/CDC Travel Warning